-This alternative also calls for park boundary adjustments that would provide long-term management and protection of portions of the Ozette Lake watershed.
+This alternative also calls for park boundary adjustments that would provide long-term management and protection of portions of the Ozette watershed.
 Part of this would involve removing and rehabilitating roads, and preventing habitat degradation.
-These actions would result in long-term, moderate beneficial impacts on hydrologic systems.
+These actions would result in long-term, moderate to major beneficial impacts on hydrologic systems by reducing the number of existing and maintained roads, and protecting the area from future adverse effects (e.g., development), and, in the long-term, decreasing sedimentation at the mouth of the Ozette River.